economic development partnerships

 women building futures

-We are proud to support the work of Women Building Futures, which is helping to break down barriers for Aboriginal women and prepare them for a future career in trades.
+We are proud to support the work of Women Building Futures, which is helping to break down barriers for Indigenous women and prepare them for a future career in trades.
 The organization provides comprehensive support for women through the trades’ employment process, from readiness assessments through to on-the-job training.